 The new EU reporting regulation CSRD will soon enter into force.
 The regulation places higher demands on the board, which now becomes responsible for overseeing sustainability information and requires skills to be able to approve reports, analyses and risk processes.
 We therefore welcome you to a session where our CEO Malin Lindfors Speace guide you in the process of integrating sustainability into the annual board agenda and what CSRD entails for future business leaders.

 As Artificial Intelligence (AI) becomes increasingly embedded in the fabric of business and in our everyday lives it also requires risk management and ethical considerations in order to uphold security and data privacy.
-To guide businesses in the risk management process, the EU has set the first-ever legal framework on AI to ensure that innovative technology is human-centric and trustworthy.
-The act is the first step toward global AI regulation.
-Welcome to a discussion with Anna Felländer, one of Sweden’s leading experts on the effects of digitalization and AI together with Niklas Vinge, Head of Digital Solutions & Analysis at Ethos.
-During the session, they will guide you to responsible AI governance, data usage and what risks and possibilities that lay ahead in the digital age.
+AI can be used to reduce emissions, or bring more energy-efficient solutions to our lives.
+But how do you ensure that you work with both sustainability and AI practices in a responsible and compliant way and ensure that the business value is captured?
+In this session, you will meet Anna Fellnder, one of the leading experts on the effects of digitalization and AI together with Niklas Vinge, Head of Digital Solutions & Analysis at Ethos.

 Before the summer, the EU adopted a new set of EU Taxonomy criteria for economic activities.
 In this session, we will guide you through the latest updates of the EU Taxonomy, go through insights and learnings from the reporting so far and provide you with an action list to align with the new changes.
 The session will be hosted by Ethos Sustainable Finance experts Ida Wallöe Åhlander and Jonathan Milläng.